Pregnant and Considering Adoption in California

 California Adoptive Families

-No matter what you’re looking for in an adoptive family, you deserve to find the perfect one.
-Lifetime Adoption lets you search adoptive families from across the country.
-We provide more adoptive family choices for you, giving you a greater chance of finding the right fit for your child.
-When you browse our family profiles, you can learn more about their:
+Lifetime Adoption lets you search adoptive families from across the country because you deserve the perfect family for your child.
+When you browse our family profiles, using the search button below, you can learn more about their:

 - Reasons for adopting